Anthony Forster (political scientist)

 Anthony William Forster, FRSA FAcSS FHEA (born 19 May 1964) is a British political scientist and former British Army officer.
-He is the current vice-chancellor of the University of Essex and was previously deputy vice-chancellor of Durham University.
+He is a former vice-chancellor of the University of Essex and was previously deputy vice-chancellor of Durham University.

 Early life and education

 Forster was born on 19 May 1964 in Chiseldon, Wiltshire, England.
 Attended Denstone College in Staffordshire 1977 to 1982.
 Sponsored by the military in the form of an undergraduate cadetship, he graduated from the University of Hull in 1985 with a BA (first class) in politics.

 After completing six years of military service, he studied Politics (European Politics and Society) at St Antony's College, Oxford, from 1991, obtaining his MPhil in 1993.
 He remained at Oxford to undertake further research in European politics, and completed his DPhil in 1996 at St Hugh's College, Oxford.

 Career

 Military service

 From 1985 to 1991 Forster served as an officer in the British Army.
 On 2 September 1983, he was commissioned into the Royal Corps of Transport as a second lieutenant (on probation) (Undergraduate Cadetship).
 After graduating he began his full-time military career as a second lieutenant (on probation) in July 1985, with the service number of 517900.
 His commission was confirmed and he was promoted to lieutenant on 7 July 1985 with seniority from 9 April 1985.
 He was promoted to captain on 9 April 1989 but left the British Army on 1 May 1991, then being appointed to the reserve of officers.

 His military service came at the end of the Cold War, and he completed several postings to West Germany.
 In 1990 he was deployed to Namibia as a British military adviser to the government of the newly independent nation.